-Where multiple councils are working together within the same coastal sediment compartment or estuary to prepare and implement a CMP, one council (county council, Joint Organisation or incorporated ROC) is required to be the lead agency in terms of signing of the funding agreement, managing monies and reporting on the project.
+Where multiple councils work together within the same coastal sediment compartment or estuary to prepare and implement a CMP, one council (county council, Joint Organisation or incorporated ROC) must be the lead agency in signing the funding agreement, managing monies and reporting on the project.

 Public land managers (such as a Crown reserve trust or a location-specific NSW Government authority) may apply in partnership with a lead council, providing the council or other eligible organisation is the principal applicant and assumes overall responsibility for administering the grant.

-All applications for the 2022-23 round of the program will be via the online Grants Management System.
+All applications for the 2023-24 round of the program will be via the online Grants Management System.